zeh/key-action-binder-as3/README.md

 You can also restrict the value to specific players:

 	var speedX:Number = binder.getActionValue("axis-x", 0); // Only check player 1 (gamepad index 0)

+Also notice that, technically, *every* control supports sensitive actions.
+You can read the sensitive value of an action bound to the action button "A", for example.
+However, the values returned will be restricted to what the hardware, and the device driver, permit -- if that same action button "A" only provides digital (non-sensitive) input, the values returned will always be either 0 or 1.

 ### Stopping and resuming